How to Draw Cartoon Characters from Observation

 A smaller nib is great for small details, while a bigger nib is better for thicker contour lines.

-It will take around a minute (or less, depending on the pen brand and type of paper) for the pen's ink to dry.
+It takes around a minute (or less, depending on the pen brand and type of paper) for the pen's ink to dry.
 Only then, it is safe to gently erase the pencil marks.

 With practice, it is possible to draw directly with a pen and disregard step 1.

-The result at this step will be a homemade coloring page.
+The result at this step is a homemade coloring page.

 If you are unfamiliar with drawing pens, you might want to check my guide for recommended drawing pens.

 By pressing gently when drawing with a pencil, it is easy to erase the pencil marks.

 The last step is painting with markers (or any other medium).